 npm i -g cordova

-Make sure that the JAVA_HOME environment variable is set and it points to the right directory of Java bin.
-The below-mentioned steps also expect that a valid environment variable exist having the name set to ANDROID_HOME and the value must point to the root directory of Android SDK installed on the system.
+Make sure that the JAVA_HOME environment variable is set and points to the right directory of the Java bin.
+The below-mentioned steps also expect that a valid environment variable exists with the name ANDROID_HOME and a value that points to the root directory of the Android SDK installed on the system.

 Install Platform